droberts-sea/markov/notes.md

 Advanced analysis / NLP
 - [ ] Topics for paragraphs
   - Bag of words / k-means to cluster paragraphs, then figure out the most "distinctive" word for each.
 Maybe transitions are weighted based on topic, particularly for more distinctive words?
-  - Fuck HTF do you test this?
+  - How do you test this?

 Vocab list
 - Source document / document: one thing to read